 Victoria Bacon – Co-founder and Trustee

-Victoria is the Co-founder of ELoH and the charity’s Chair of Trustees.
+Victoria is the Co-founder of ELoH, is a Trustee and manager of the charity.

 Her skills are in writing and research.
-She has recently edited and had published her Grandfather, Alastair Panton’s World War Two memoir, Six Weeks of Blenheim Summer.
+In addition to running the charity, she is a published author of two World War Two history books, recalling the personal memories of veterans who lived through the war.
 She previously worked in the Political Office at 10 Downing Street, and as a producer for the BBC News and the ‘Breakfast with Frost’ current affairs programme.

-Victoria ran the London Marathon for ELoH twice, with Sarah in 2014 and on her own in 2016.
+Victoria has run the London Marathon for ELoH twice, with Sarah in 2014 and on her own in 2016.
 In 2015, Victoria and Sarah received the Prime Minister’s Points of Light award for outstanding voluntary service.

-Sarah is the Co-founder of ELoH and a Trustee of the charity.
+Sarah is the Co-founder of ELoH, with Victoria.

 Sarah also became the Limbless Association’s Fundraiser of the Year in 2009.
 In 2016 she won the Hertfordshire Advertiser’s Parent in a Million award.

 Judy Moorhouse – Chair of Trustees

 Judy worked with Victoria at Downing Street; they have been friends ever since the General Election was lost by the Tories in May 1997 – going together to the House of Commons.
 Judy became a Trustee of ELoH in 2017 and has been particularly wonderful with musical events, including the Carol Service.

 Bronwen assists with the planning and logistics of fundraising events hosted by ELoH.